-- 1. short term: Long Shutdown 1 (LS1) was started in July 2022, and concluded at the end of 2023, with the main purpose of installing a complete pixel detector (PXD2).
-Many other minimal improvements on other subsystems were also implemented. - 2. medium term: Long Shutdown 2 (LS2), in a time frame after 2027-2028, will probably be needed for the upgrade of the interaction region to reach $\mathcal{L}{\rm peak} = 6 \times 10^{35} \, {\rm cm}^{-2} {\rm s}^{-1}$.
-A new vertex detector might be required to accommodate the new IR design, and other sub-detector upgrades are possible, with various options being evaluated. - 3. long term: Studies have started to explore upgrades beyond the currently planned program, such as beam polarization and ultra-high luminosity, possibly $\mathcal{L}{\rm peak}$ in excess of $1\times10^{36}~{\rm cm^{-2}s^{-1}}$.
+- 1. short term: Long Shutdown 1 (LS1) was started in July 2022, and will be concluded at the end of 2023, with the main purpose of installing a complete pixel detector (PXD2).
+Many other minimal improvements on other subsystems will also be implemented. - 2. medium term: Long Shutdown 2 (LS2), around year 2027-2028, will probably be needed for the upgrade of the interaction region to reach $\mathcal{L}{\text{peak}} = 6.5 \times 10^{35} \, \text{cm}^{-2} \text{s}^{-1}$.
+A new Vertex Detector might be required to accommodate the new IR design, and other sub-detector upgrades are possible, with various options being evaluated. - 3. long term: Studies have started to explore upgrades beyond the currently planned program, such as beam polarization and ultra-high luminosity, possibly $\mathcal{L}{\rm peak}$ in excess of $1\times 10^{36}\,{\rm cm}^{-2}{\rm s}^{-1}$.
 While the beam polarization has a concrete proposal, for ultra-high luminosity studies have just started.

-LS1 was completed in December 2023, with a number of activities carried out:
+LS1 is nearing completion at the time of writing, with a number of activities being carried out:

-- VXD: Extraction and re-installation of the VXD, with the complete PXD2 detector. - CDC: Improvement in gas circulation, monitoring and modification of the high voltage resistor chain. - TOP: MCP-PMT replacement with ALD life extended PMTs - ECL: Improvement in pedestal correction.
+- VXD: Re-installation and re-installation of the VXD, with the complete PXD2 detector. - CDC: Improvement in gas circulation and monitoring - TOP: MCP-PMT replacement with ALD life extended PMTs - ECL: Improvement in pedestal correction.
 Gain adjustment in the shaper DSP - KLM: Efficiency recovery of some damaged chambers.
-Reinforcement of monitoring system - TRG: Optimization of trigger veto. - DAQ: New readout board PCIe40 long-term stability test with realistic high-occupancy data. - MDI: Installation of additional loss monitors and speed-up of abort signal, as well as of additional shields against neutrons and electromagnetic showers.
+Reinforcement of monitoring system - TRG: Optimization of trigger veto. - DAQ: New readout board PCIe40 long-term stability test with realistic high-occupancy data - MDI: Installation of additional loss monitors and speed-up of abort signal.
+Additional neutron shields.

-Table 1.2 shows the current ideas for the medium and long term Belle II detector upgrade, that evolved from the Snowmass White paper, reducing the number of options and focusing on a concrete path as much as possible.
+Table 1.1 shows the current ideas for the medium and long term Belle II detector upgrade ideas, that evolved from the Snowmass White paper, reducing the number of options and focusing on a concrete path as much as possible.

 In the following sections a more detailed description of the various options is provided.
 Some approximate cost estimates are also indicated.
-The simulations reported in the text, if not specified otherwise, have used the Belle II Analysis Software Framework basf2 [13, 14].
+The simulations reported in the text, if not specified otherwise, have used the Belle II Analysis Software Framework BASF2 [8].